qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Having ideas is easy and cheap.
 If you search the internet carefully you are likely to find ideas similar to yours.
 The important is to validate and execute the idea.

+Analogies are useful for explaining things to others, but not good at accurately thinking.
+The analog is similar to the real thing but is different in nuanced ways.

 ### Predictive processing

 According to [predictive processing theory](https://en.wikipedia.org/wiki/Predictive_coding), the brain predicts (hallucinates) the most parts of perception (what you see, hear, touch, etc.).
 The sensory signals just correct that prediction (hallucination).